-In the past few years, we witnessed awareness pushing consumer trends towards healthy, plant-based and clean label products, but also protein alternatives for meat are on the rise.
+In the past few years, we witnessed awareness pushing consumer trends towards healthy, plant-based and label-friendly products, but also protein alternatives for meat are on the rise.
 For us at Kemin, this means observing these trends closely and react rapidly, as many of our customers are also adapting in order to meet the consumer expectations.
 “At Kemin we have a range of high-quality products suitable for alternative protein sources, but we continue investing in studies to refine our range of products and tackle the challenges these new food trends present us.”

 It’s not that the concept of imitation meat is anything new.
 But with the arrival of ‘clean’ meat and the increased popularity of plant-based alternatives, our attitudes towards meat consumption are changing.
 For several reasons, more people become vegetarian, vegan or flexitarian; consumers are continuing to seek substitutes for meat and brands and retailers are making these alternatives easier to find.
 On top of that, major food companies are investing in lab-grown meat and products coming from plant-based protein sources.

 As an established player In the Industry, we cannot neglect these emerging markets.
 We see many Kemin customers do the same.
 Therefore, it’s to be assumed the traditional meat market will get more fragmented because of this shift and innovative companies offering meatless alternatives will take more market share over time.
 But it won’t happen overnight.